Sam-Max/rcmltb/README.md

   ### qBittorrent/Aria2c

   - `QB_BASE_URL`: Valid BASE URL where the bot is deployed to use qbittorrent web selection and local mirror.
-Format of URL should be http://myip, where myip is the IP/Domain(public).
-If you have chosen port other than 80 so write it in this format http://myip:port (http and not https).`Str`
+Format of URL should be http://myip, where myip is the Public IP/Domain.
+If you have chosen port other than 80, write it in this format http://myip:port (http and not https).`Str`
   - `QB_SERVER_PORT`: Port.
 Default to `80`. `Int`
   - `WEB_PINCODE`: If empty or False means no pincode required while torrent file web selection.
 Bool Qbittorrent NOTE: If your facing ram exceeded issue then set limit for MaxConnecs, decrease AsyncIOThreadsCount in qbittorrent config and set limit of DiskWriteCacheSize to 32.`Int`